Nikon Z9 Camera Review

 Battery life: Ignore the CIPA rating.
 The CIPA battery rating was really developed for consumer cameras and casual camera use.
 It really is a stress test for the amount of time the battery will last.
 That’s because the actual test is to take an image every 30 seconds, but essentially forces the camera to be “active” the entire time.
 So the worst case 700 number from CIPA testing is really saying the Z9 can photograph for about five hours before exhausting the battery if you dribble out images.
 Nikon’s other battery statistic of 5310 images while taking bursts is sort of the opposite: it’s a least stress test.

 Suffice it to say the Z9’s battery is more than sufficient for almost any use case I can see.
-In Africa on safari I was charging my only battery every night, but didn’t need to.
-Judging from the numbers I was seeing, a full charge probably would have lasted me at least two days, and I was taking longer and more bursts than I usually do because I was testing the camera.
+In Africa on safari I’ve been charging my battery every night, but almost never need to.
+Judging from the numbers I’ve seen, a full charge probably should last me at least two days, and I take longer and more bursts than I usually do because with the Z9.

 I should mention USB Power Delivery.
 As it turns out the MH-33 charger for the EN-EL18D battery is also a USB device.
 There’s been a lot of speculation on whether you’d get better charging times using something other than the lowest common denominator USB PD device that Nikon supplies, the EH-7P.
 The answer is mostly "not much".
 Putting the MH-33 on monitoring devices and using different wattage USB sources, yes, there’s a small gain from >15w sources, but in no case did I see the MH-33 drawing more than 19w (from the EH-7P I mostly see 13-14w).
 It’s also clear that there’s constant negotiation going on, so it’s not even a constant 19w.
 So you might gain some time charging with higher wattage sources, but not a lot.